dirkhillbrecht/UiUiUi/README.md

 This sketch does exactly the same as SimpleTimerLoop, but uses an event-driven approach with the TaskManagerIO library.

+### RotatedDisplay

+This sketch is also derived from SimpleTimerLoop and shows that UiUiUi can also handle rotated display orientations.

 ### ButtonsAndLED

 Two buttons are used to switch an LED on and off.
 The LED state is dubbed by an "On"/"Off" message on the display.
 Additionally, two small indicators in a status line at the bottom of the display indicate whether one of the buttons is just pressed.